About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 My Experience

-I served on the boards of Women in Communications for Southeast Wisconsin and the Wisconsin Society for Technical Communication, and presented numerous sessions on writing and editing to my peers at state and regional STC conferences and one international convention.
+Similar classes were requested by Alverno College (which had also refused to interview me when I'd first arrived in Milwaukee) and by various business conferences and annual writer's conferences — including two sponsored by Cardinal Stritch University, which invited me as its keynote speaker in 1998.
+I served on the boards of Women in Communications for Southeast Wisconsin and the Wisconsin Society for Technical Communication, and presented numerous sessions on technical editing to my peers at state and regional conferences and one international STC convention.

 [page top] [my ethics] [confidentiality]